OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 ## We travelled the world to meet you

-"*We travelled the world, though slower than Saint Nick, To meet you in person at industry gigs.
+*"We travelled the world, though slower than Saint Nick, To meet you in person at industry gigs.
-We showed off Octopus, talked shop, and heard of your pains, We learned lots, made friends, and can't wait to do it again*".
+We showed off Octopus, talked shop, and heard of your pains, We learned lots, made friends, and can't wait to do it again."*

 We at Octopus found so much value meeting everyone at many of this year's industry events, including: